JJ/pull-request-checks-action/README.md

 - [ ] Does not check this.
 ```

-This will be exported to github action variables, and also set as step output.
+This will be exported to Github Action variables, and also set as step output.

 ## Use